 1) Have the government pay student loan interest – The newest student loan repayment plan, Revised Pay As You Earn Plan (REPAYE), was created to lower payments for borrowers who did not qualify for Pay As You Earn.
 One unique perk of REPAYE is that the government pays half the interest that the student loan payment doesn’t cover.
 This means borrowers with large balances, but small payments, can save a bundle.

-2) Save for retirement and get lower student loan payments – Income driven repayment plans, such as IBR, PAYE, and REPAYE are great because student loan payments are based upon what a borrower can afford to pay rather than what they owe.
+2) Save for retirement and get lower student loan payments – Income-driven repayment plans, such as IBR, PAYE, and REPAYE are great because student loan payments are based upon what a borrower can afford to pay rather than what they owe.
 Putting money in a 401(k) or other pre-tax retirement account shields that money from being counted as income for purposes of calculating monthly payments.

-4) Utilize student loan forgiveness programs – The two most common avenues to student loan forgiveness are Public Service Loan Forgiveness and forgiveness after 20-25 years of income-driven payments.
+3) Utilize student loan forgiveness programs – The two most common avenues to student loan forgiveness are Public Service Loan Forgiveness and forgiveness after 20-25 years of income-driven payments.
 Depending upon a borrower’s debt and income levels, these programs can save thousands of dollars.
 The key is to understand the fine print.
 Mistakes in the enrollment process can leave borrowers starting from the beginning.

-5) Keep spousal income out of student loan payment calculations – When the government calculates a borrower’s ability to pay student loans, they normally include the income of their spouse as well.
+4) Keep spousal income out of student loan payment calculations – When the government calculates a borrower’s ability to pay student loans, they normally include the income of their spouse as well.
 However, if a borrower on IBR or PAYE files their taxes separately, they can exclude spousal income from their student loan math.
 The downside is that it means a higher tax bill.
 The advantage is lower student loan payments.

-8) Avoid deferments, forbearances, and interest-only payments – All three of these options are designed to increase lender profits and provide little help to borrowers.
-With each of these options, the interest grows but the principal remains untouched.
-Payments towards interest increase lender profits, while payments towards principal reduce the borrower’s debt.
+7) Avoid deferments, forbearances, and interest-only payments – All three of these options are designed to increase lender profits and provide little help to borrowers.
+With each of these options, the interest grows, but the principal remains untouched.
+Payments towards interest increase lender profits, while payments towards the principal reduce the borrower’s debt.
 For borrowers who are about to increase their income, these options might help.
 For borrowers who don’t expect their finances to improve, these options just delay student loan issues and only serve to make them worse.

-9) Get meaningful help from student loan lenders – Private student loan lenders are notoriously unhelpful.
+8) Get meaningful help from student loan lenders – Private student loan lenders are notoriously unhelpful.
 Troubled borrowers are often only offered help in the form of deferments and forbearances.
-During this time, interest continues to accrue and debt goes up.
+During this time, interest continues to accrue, and the debt goes up.
 This only makes things worse for the borrower.
 However, borrowers who push the issue can get some private lenders to lower interest rates so that the troubled borrower can actually pay down the principal on their student debt.
 The Rate Reduction Program with Navient is one such example.

 10) Always seek out lower payments – Borrowers who can afford the minimum payment on all of their student loans rarely seek out lower payments.
-However, if a borrower is able to get lower payments on their low-interest student loans, they can free up funds to attack their high-interest debt.
+However, if a borrower can get lower payments on their low-interest student loans, they can free up funds to attack their high-interest debt.
 Making this move doesn’t change monthly spending, but student loans get eliminated faster.
 This is because a higher portion of monthly student loan payments will go towards principal rather than interest.